-Part One of DVSGA’s Race and Smart Growth series presented by Professor Akira Drake Rodriguez of the University of Pennsylvania is now available on video.
+Part One of DVSGA’s Race and Smart Growth series presented by Professor Akira Drake Rodriguez is now available on video.

 Professor Akira Drake Rodriguez’s work examines the racial politics of urban planning and public education through an interdisciplinary quantitative and qualitative approach.
 Pre-order her book Diverging Spaces for Deviants: The Politics of Atlanta’s Public Housing, due for release in May 2021.